MarcelKueck/murph-concept/project-knowledge-base.md

    - Confirmed successful integration of components and internationalization
    - Updated project status and prepared for Week 3 tasks

-**MILESTONE 3: Key Pages Implementation Status 🟠**
+**MILESTONE 3: Key Pages Implementation Status ✅**

-We have made significant progress on Week 3 tasks:
+We have successfully completed all Week 3 tasks:

 1. Task 3.1: Landing Page Design (UI/UX Design Agent) ✅ - Completed on 2025-03-23
    - Designed detailed landing page layout with section-by-section specifications